 We provide extensive individual counseling throughout the post-bac program and during the medical school application process.
 In addition, we offer individual and group tutoring, MCAT preparation sessions, workshops on medical school admissions, and discussions with physicians and medical school admission directors.

 How has your program adapted to the changes made to the MCAT in 2015?

-The new MCAT, introduced in 2015, added topics from biochemistry, as well as those from courses in general chemistry, organic chemistry, biology, and physics.
-There is a new interdisciplinary section entitled Psychological, Social, and Biological Foundations of Behavior that covers topics from the behavioral sciences.
-Statistical reasoning and critical thinking are incorporated into all sections of the new MCAT.
-Starting in 2014-15, our program adapted by adding a three-week intensive biochemistry course between the fall and spring semesters, in addition to the biochemistry that is incorporated into the existing biology and organic chemistry courses.
+The updated MCAT, introduced in 2015, added topics from biochemistry, as well as those from courses in general chemistry, organic chemistry, biology, and physics.
+An interdisciplinary section entitled Psychological, Social, and Biological Foundations of Behavior that covers topics from the behavioral sciences was added.
+Statistical reasoning and critical thinking are incorporated into all sections of the MCAT.
+Biochemistry is incorporated into the existing biology and organic chemistry courses.
 Statistics is integrated throughout the coursework, labs, and our non-credit math review, and preparation in the social and behavioral sciences has been added to our MCAT course to best prepare you for the exam.